-Crisis Playbook: “Lessons Learned” from Real Investigations of Product Failures
+Crisis Playbook: “Lessons Learned” from Product Failures

-Yet, many—maybe most—companies are not really prepared for product failure because they lack a crisis playbook.
+Yet, many—maybe most—companies are not really prepared for product failures because they lack a crisis playbook.
 Without a scenario-based guide, they begin and often conduct an investigation in a somewhat helter-skelter fashion, wasting valuable time figuring out what to do first, and next, and after that.
 The optimal time to answer those “what to do” questions is before a crisis, not in the middle of one.
 In our work, helping companies investigate and resolve product failures, Regulatory Compliance Associates® Inc. and The Science Cooperative have gained the following insights about what works (and what doesn’t) in managing a product crisis.

 “First responders”: Be ready to act without all the facts